-Note, on-time submission of an application is currently a 2-step process: 1) accepted by Grants.Gov on or before 5 p.m. local time (of the applicant institution/organization) on the submission date; and 2) reviewed within two business days of the image being available in Commons.
-Note, the image is available only once all errors are corrected.
+Applicants should be aware that on-time submission of an application is currently a two-step process: 1) the application is accepted by Grants.gov on or before 5 p.m.
+Local time of the applicant organization on the submission date, and 2) reviewed within two business days of the image being available in the eRA Commons (the image is available only once all errors are corrected).
 For a limited time during the transition period, NIH provides a window of two weekdays (Monday-Friday, excluding Federal holidays) for correction of any validation errors after initial submission.
-Note that this has recently been changed from the previous 5-day window available for making corrections, and please refer to the NIH Guide for Grants and Contracts for more information and updates on the eventual elimination of the current two-day window.
+If the application is acceptable, no further action is necessary.
+After this two-day window, if not explicitly rejected by the AOR, the application will automatically mover forward for processing.